Word Meanings - LIFEBLOOD - Book Publishers vocabulary database

 The act or process of disintegrating a substance, or rendering it friable by the action of heat, esp. by the expulsion of some volatile matter, as when carbonic and acid is expelled from carbonate of calcium in the burning of limestone in order - PROSTERNATION

 Dejection; depression.
-Wiseman. - INGANNATION
+Wiseman. - INTERNATIONAL

 1. Between or among nations; pertaining to the intercourse of nations; participated in by two or more nations; common to, or affecting, two or more nations.
 2. Of or concerning the association called the International.
-International code - ORDINATION
+International code - INGANNATION

 The act of setting apart to an office in the Christian ministry; the conferring of holy orders.
 3. Disposition; arrangement; order.
 Angle of ordination , the angle between the axes of coördinates. (more info) 1.
 The act of ordaining, - ALTERNATION